-The Anglican Church has been the heart and soul of the village since the Hassall’s established themselves in the Cowpastures district in the early days of the colony of New South Wales.
-The church has taken a central part in place making and the development of community identity in the village.
+The Anglican Church has been the heart and soul of the village since the Hassalls established themselves in the Cowpastures district in the early days of the colony of New South Wales.
+The church has been central in place-making and developing community identity in the village.

-The presence of the church is the reason the village exists and is closely reminiscent of a pre-industrial English style rural village.
-The village even had its own blacksmith, who was an essential traditional trade in all rural villages.
-Working over their hearth with hammer and anvil making and crafting the tools of the farmers to making decorative work for the church graveyard.
+The church’s presence is why the village exists and is closely reminiscent of a pre-industrial English-style rural village.
+The village even had its own blacksmith, an essential traditional trade in all rural villages.
+Working over their hearth with hammers and anvils, making and crafting the farmers’ tools to make decorative work for the church graveyard.

-The first chapel was built in the area by Thomas Hassall, called Heber Chapel and opened in 1827, with Thomas as rector.
-It was named after the Bishop Heber of the Calcutta Diocese, in which Cobbitty was located at the time.
+Thomas Hassall built The first chapel in the area, called Heber Chapel, and opened in 1827, with Thomas as rector.
+It was named after the Bishop Heber of the Calcutta Diocese, where Cobbitty was at the time.

-Heber Chapel became the centre of village life as its first school and church.
-The chapel was used as a school building during the week and religious purposes on the weekend.
+As its first school and church, Heber Chapel became the centre of village life.
+The chapel was used as a school building during the week and for religious purposes on weekends.
 Schooling at the chapel continued until 1920.

 The Heber Chapel was constructed of hand-made bricks with a shingle roof.
-It is a simple design perhaps reflected the rustic frontier nature of Cobbitty of the 1820s when Pomari Grove, the site of the church and chapel, was owned by Thomas Hassall.
+Its simple design perhaps reflected the rustic frontier nature of Cobbitty of the 1820s when Pomari Grove, the site of the church and chapel, was owned by Thomas Hassall.

-Recent renovations and restoration was carried out in 1993.
+Recent renovations and restoration were carried out in 1993.

 There was the opening of St Paul’s Church in 1840, with consecration by Bishop William Broughton.
 The community supported the construction of a Rectory in 1870 and a church hall in 1886.

-There are 10 memorial windows in St Pauls with the oldest dated to 1857 and made by English glass artist William Warrington.
+There are 10 memorial windows in St Pauls, the oldest dated 1857 and made by English glass artist William Warrington.
 It was donated by the Perry family in memory of their daughter Carolyn.
-There is one original window dating from 1842 with small panes of glass, in the style of the period.
+There is one original window dating from 1842 with small glass panes in the period’s style.

 Well-to-do members of the church community preferred to donate a window as a memorial rather than a wall plaque or other church object to commemorate their loved ones.

-A presentation by John Burge on ‘The History of the Cobbitty Anglican Church’ illustrated the many lives of the church from periods of strong support by the local community to relative neglect.
-During the 1980s the graveyard became overgrown and graves hidden under bushes.
-John’s images showed numbers of past symbolic trees, mainly cypress, that were planted grew into large trees.
-Sometimes these were planted too close to the church building endangered its safety and stability.
+A presentation by John Burge on ‘The History of the Cobbitty Anglican Church’ illustrated the many lives of the church, from periods of solid support by the local community to relative neglect.
+During the 1980s, the graveyard became overgrown, and graves were hidden under bushes.
+John’s images showed numbers of past symbolic trees, mainly cypress, that were planted and grew into large trees.
+Sometimes these were planted too close to the church building endangering its safety and stability.
 They were removed.

-When you look at the church you see a slate roof and automatically assume that this was original.
+When you look at the church, you see a slate roof and automatically assume this was original.
 It is not.
-The slate roof is a recent addition in 2014 and installed as part of the church restoration when work was done to roof trusses, barge boards, and guttering.
-The church originally had a shingle roof with a plastered interior vaulted ceiling.
-Now it has a slate roof with a maple timber lined interior ceiling.
+The slate roof is a recent addition in 2014 and was installed as part of the church restoration when work was done on roof trusses, barge boards, and guttering.
+The church initially had a shingle roof with a plastered interior vaulted ceiling.
+Now it has a slate roof with a maple timber-lined interior ceiling.
 The walls are quarried sandstone from Denbigh.

-Electricity was installed in 1938, after originally being lit by candles then kerosene lamps.
+Electricity was installed in 1938 after originally being lit by candles and then kerosene lamps.

-Music is provided by an 1876 Davidson organ from Sydney, after music was originally provided by violin then harmonium.
+Music is provided by an 1876 Davidson organ from Sydney after the music was initially provided by violin, then harmonium.

-The Anglican story of Cobbitty continues to evolve around the Heber Chapel, St Pauls, the Rectory and church hall.
-The village continues to grow as does the life of the church community with a host of activities under the current church leadership.
+The Anglican story of Cobbitty continues to evolve around the Heber Chapel, St Pauls, the Rectory and the church hall.
+The village continues to grow, as does the life of the church community, with a host of activities under the current church leadership.